-Section 806 encourages the disclosure of corporate fraud by protecting employees of publicly traded companies or their subsidiaries who report illegal activities.
+Section 806 encourages the disclosure of corporate fraud by protecting employees of publicly traded companies and their subsidiaries who report illegal activities.
 It authorizes the U.S. Department of Labor to protect whistleblower complaints against employers who retaliate and further authorizes the Department of Justice to criminally charge those responsible for the retaliation.

 The criminal penalty for certifying a misleading or fraudulent financial report can be upwards of $5 million in fines and 20 years in prison.

 What are the Penalties for SOX Non-Compliance?

-Formal penalties for non-compliance with SOX can include fines, removal from delistings from public stock exchanges, and invalidation of D&O insurance policies.
+Formal penalties for non-compliance with SOX include fines, removal from delistings from public stock exchanges, and invalidation of D&O insurance policies.
 Under the Act, CEOs and CFOs who wilfully submit an incorrect certification to a SOX compliance audit can face fines of $5 million and up to 20 years in jail.

 What is a SOX Compliance Audit?

-A SOX compliance audit is a mandated yearly assessment of how well your company is managing its internal controls and the results are made available to shareholders.
-The primary purpose of a SOX compliance audit is to verify the company's financial statements, however, cybersecurity is increasingly important.
-This is because internal controls are any type of protocol that deals with the infrastructure handling financial data, which are increasing information systems managed by IT departments.
+A SOX compliance audit is a mandated yearly assessment of how well your company manages its internal controls, and the results are made available to shareholders.
+The primary purpose of a SOX compliance audit is to verify the authenticity of a company's financial statements, however, cybersecurity is becoming an increasingly important factor in SOX audits.

 Companies hire independent auditors to complete the SOX audit as they must be separate from any other audits to prevent conflicts of interest that could result in tampering or other issues.